 In addition, McKinsey highlighted that ‘realizing such gains will require significant transformations in management practices and organizational behavior’.
 As I mentioned in an earlier post, people are the weakest link.

 The chart on the left represents my depiction of the social enterprise software stack – it looks messy because it is.
 The colors represent how mature (i.e., commoditized) each sub-sector is.
 In general, I expect to see more innovation from the less mature sectors over the next few years.
 At the same time, the more mature sub-sectors will consolidate much faster.

 So here are my observations:

-- Enterprise software vendors signaling importance of the market: While their approaches may vary, by now all enterprise software mega-vendors (Adobe, IBM, Microsoft, Oracle, Salesforce and SAP) have either built and / or acquired social capabilities.
+- Enterprise software vendors signaling the importance of the market: While their approaches may vary, by now all enterprise software mega-vendors (Adobe, IBM, Microsoft, Oracle, Salesforce, and SAP) have either built and/or acquired social capabilities.
 This is a strong indication that, despite the hype, the social media transformation will only accelerate in the coming years.

 - Emerging sub-sectors driving innovation: When Jeremiah Owyang from the Altimeter Group published his perspective on the stack in 2010, there were no Profiling or Gamification companies present.
 Today, companies in these sub-sectors are driving much of the innovation.

 In closing, I want to ensure my views on market maturity are taken in context.
 According to IDC, this sector will grow by 42% each year over the next 4 years.
 I do not believe there is any other enterprise software sector coming even close to this figure.

 What do you think?
 Do you believe IDC’s predictions?
 Do my observations reflect the state of social enterprise software today?
 I will provide more details for each sub-sector in the next installment.
 In the meantime, your input and feedback are, as always, welcome.